Factors Influencing the Implementation of School-Based Mental Health Services in Georgia: Results from a Two Year Longitudinal Analysis

 Measuring Functional Impairment in Children and Adolescents: Psychometric Properties of the Columbia Impairment Scale (CIS)

 This paper discusses the role of measuring functional impairment in children and adolescents.

 Examining the Impact of Student Socioeconomic Status and School Attributes on School Based Mental Health Partnerships

 This poster examines the impact of student socioeconomic status and school attributes on school-based mental health partnerships.

 The Georgia Department of Behavioral Health and Developmental Disabilities’ Georgia Apex Program creates partnerships between community-based mental health providers and local schools to provide school-based mental health services.This 2 page summary discusses the findings of the second year of the program.

-The Georgia Apex Project: Increasing Access to Intensive Mental Health Services through Community Partnership
+The Georgia Apex Program: Increasing Access to Intensive Mental Health Services through Community Partnership